MelvrickLee/BRG-28-ISEA-/README.md

 The difference between nano and gedit/featherpad is that nano uses CLI whilst the latter uses GUI to edit text.
 As this is the case, i will not be able to edit the text using gedit if i only have a remote terminal prompt.

+cp copies the file whilst mv renames the file

+after experimenting, i believe that ls shows me a simplified directory whilst ls -lah shows me when the file was last updated/accessed

+uname shows the system information, along with the os version and when it was last updated. lsb\_release looks for lsb\_module and displays the current OS information like version name, current version number and the distributor

+ls -alt seems to display when the file was last altered. hostnamectl displays system information that is easily readable to humans.